 I hope you have all had a fantastic half term and are looking forward to the second half of our Spring Term!

 In this class, we use all of our learning muscles in different ways.
 We work together as Ants, showing one another a new strategy for learning or supporting each other.
 We are resilient rhinos - Never giving up and making sure that we have put the most effort we can into an activity.
 We are resourceful beavers - Using resources in and around the classroom to scaffold our learning and support us in lessons.
 We are reflective tortoises - We look back on achievements and acomplishments.
 What went well?
 What did I learn?
 What do I need to improve on?
 How can I be even better than what I am already?

-Our topic focus for the Autumn Term is 'War, what is it good for?'.
+Our topic focus for the Spring Term is 'Castles, Creatures and Curious Diseases'.

-In English this term, we will be using extracts from our class book to practise our writing skills for a variety of different purposes.
+In English this term, we will be using extracts from our class book and other stimulating texts to practise our writing skills for a variety of different purposes.
 Children will be given opportunities to take part in role play scenarios to immerse them in the text and give their writing purpose.
-The text styles that we will be covering will include: narrative, diary writing, character descriptions, formal letters, poetry and how to write in journalistic styles.
+The text styles that we will be covering this term will include: narrative, non-chronological reports, character descriptions, formal letters, script writing and how to write in journalistic styles.

-In maths, we will be developing our skills in place value and then move on to addition and subtraction.
+In maths, we will be developing our skills in perimeter and area and then move on to multiplication and division.
 We will be using our reasoning and problem solving skills to create a deeper learning and really embed those new skills.

 Keep practising those times tables at home, as they will help you in your maths lessons.

-In science, this term’s schemes of work will be learning all about different forces and then we will move onto learning about properties of materials.
+In science, this term’s schemes of work will be learning all about space and then we will move onto learning about forces.